Iterative Distillation for Better Uncertainty Estimates in Multitask Emotion Recognition: Introduction

 Our primary contributions are as follows:

-\begin{itemize} \item For better uncertainty estimation performance, we propose to apply deep ensembles in the multi-generational self-distillation algorithm.
-The iterative training of neural networks improves not only the uncertainty estimation, but also the multitask emotion recognition. \item We design Efficient Multitask Emotion Networks (EMENet) for video emotion recognition.
+\begin{itemize} \item For better uncertainty estimation performance, we propose to apply deep ensembles learned by multi-generational self-distillation.
+The iterative training of neural networks improves not only uncertainty estimation, but also multitask emotion recognition. \item We design Efficient Multitask Emotion Networks (EMENet) for video emotion recognition.
 The visual model (EMENet-V) only has $1.68M$ parameters.
-The visual-audio (EMENet-VA) model has $1.91M$ parameters. \item Using our algorithm, the single models can estimate reliable uncertainty on in-domain data, and the ensembles can be useful in out-of-distribution (OOD) detection. \end{itemize}
+The visual-audio (EMENet-VA) model has $1.91M$ parameters. \item We show that single models can estimate uncertainty reliably on in-domain data, and that the ensembles can detect out-of-distribution (OOD) samples. \end{itemize}